-Section 2.
-Bargaining unit employees covered by this National Teamsters Addendum shall receive a three percent (3%) across the board (ATB) structural raise one year subsequent to the receipt of the across the board in Section 1 above effective the first full pay period after September 30, 2022; and, another three percent (3.0%) across the board (ATB) raise twenty four (24) months subsequent to the receipt to the across the board in Section 1 above.
-The Employer agrees that two percent (2%) will be applied to Local Agreements' new hire rates and any tiered wage structures one year subsequent to the receipt of the across the board in Section 1 above.
-The Employer agrees that two percent (2%) will be applied to Local Agreements' new hire rates twenty-four (24) months subsequent to the receipt of the across the board in Section 1 above. effective the first full pay period after September 30, 2023.
+Section 2-3.
+Bargaining unit employees covered by this National Teamsters Addendum shall receive a three percent (3%) four percent (4%) across the board (ATB) raise effective the first full pay period after September 30, 2022 2025; and, another three percent (3.0%) across the board (ATB) raise effective the first full pay period after September 30, 2023 2026; and, three percent (3%) across the board (ATB) raise effective the first full pay period after September 30, 2027.

-Section 3.
+Section 3 4.
+All start rates shall increase two percent (2%) effective the first full pay period after September 30, 2024, and each year thereafter.
 All other base wage rate increases not addressed herein (including but not limited to new classification salary, salary ranges, market driven increases) shall be addressed at the local level by and between the respective Local Union and the Employer.

-Section 4.
-The Red Cross will conduct a compensation study studies to assess market rates in each its regions. for the standard jobs being referenced in Article 5, Section 1A.
-The study will follow existing Red Cross practices to market price the jobs leveraging Red Cross existing salary surveys.
-If it is not already readily available within Red Cross' current surveys, the Coalition is welcome to provide salary surveys for consideration.
+Section-4-5.
+The Red Cross regularly conducts will conduct compensation studies to assess market rates in its regions.
+The Red Cross shall have the right to implement increases in the minimum rates of job classifications to address market conditions, provided existing employees in that job classification who are below the new minimum rate will be raised to the new minimum rate.
+The Red Cross will create a compression pool to be distributed to active employees in the same job classification and such distribution will be negotiated with the local union.
+This does not waive the local union's right to request a wage study be completed in a certain area.
 Local unions may also meet and confer with local management to discuss the need for a specific local compensation study.
 Unresolved issues may be escalated to the TPC for discussion and review.
-The study will follow existing Red Cross practices to market price the jobs leveraging Red Cross existing salary surveys The results of the compensation study will be reviewed with the SPC local union(s) and shall also be provided to the local union(s)'s representative on the TPC, who may make recommendations to the local union(s). or a task force of representatives identified by the SPC.
-The SPC may make recommendations to the regions.
+The study will follow existing Red Cross practices to market price the jobs leveraging Red Cross existing salary surveys.
+The results of the compensation study will be reviewed with the local union(s) and shall also be provided to the local union(s)'s representative on the TPC, who may make recommendations to the local union(s).
 This does not waive the Local Union's right to bargain any recommended changes.

-Section 5.
+Section 5 6.
 Notwithstanding salary caps or maximums contained in the Local Agreements, each member of the bargaining unit shall receive all raises as described above.

-ARTICLE 14.
+ARTICLE 13.
 OVERTIME AND PREMIUM PAY

 Section 1.
-Overtime at the rate of one and one-half (1 1/2) times an employee's regular straight time hourly rate of pay shall be paid for all work over forty (40) hours in one (1) week.
+Overtime at the rate of one and one-half $(1 \ 1/2)$ times an employee's regular straight time hourly rate of pay shall be paid for all work over forty (40) hours in one (1) week.